 There are multiple ways to link Copernica to other applications.
-Copernica has two APIs to read or edit data in Copernica and due to feedback loops it's possible to get notifications of clicks, opens and bounces in real time.
+Copernica has two APIs to read or edit data in Copernica and due to WebHooks it's possible to get notifications of clicks, opens and bounces in real time.

 REST vs. SOAP